 Where is iPhone backup stored on Mac

-Unlike Windows 10 PC, the data transferred from iPhone/iPad or iPod Touch can be found under the following location of Mac computer –
+Unlike Windows 10 PC, the data transferred from iPhone/iPad or iPod Touch is available under the following location of Mac computer –

-The symbol found at the beginning of the address (~) is called Tilde. it denotes a Home directory.
-By default, the Home directory is a folder where all your files are stored including, documents, pictures, downloads, cloud storages and so on.
+The symbol at the beginning of the address (~) is Tilde.
+It denotes a Home directory.
+By default, the Home directory is a folder.
+It is the location where all your files are available including, documents, pictures, downloads, cloud storages and so on.

-Every Mac user has his own Home folder.
-If your Mac is running OS X, simply hit Command+Shift+G on the keyboard and paste the above-mentioned directory path in Go To Folder screen.
+Every Mac user has his Home folder.
+If your Mac is running OS X, just hit Command+Shift+G on the keyboard.
+Then paste the directory above path in Go To Folder screen.

-All the iPhone backup folders will be found displayed along with their names, size, modified date.
+All the iPhone backup folders will be available along with their names, size, modified date.
 Now, if you would like to change the location of the backup folders, follow the instructions below.